-At March 31, 2024, the majority of our Cash and cash equivalents were held by non-U.S. subsidiaries.
+At March 31, 2024 June 30, 2024, the majority of our Cash and cash equivalents were held by non-U.S. subsidiaries.
+We use a global cash pooling arrangement to allocate capital resources among our entities.
 As a result of the broad changes to the U.S. international tax system under the Tax Act, the Company accounts for taxes on earnings of substantially all of its non-U.S. subsidiaries including both non-U.S. and U.S. taxes.
 The Company has concluded that earnings of a limited number of its non-U.S. subsidiaries are indefinitely reinvested.

 In June 2022, we replaced our former \$1.25 billion unsecured revolving credit facility with a new five-year \$1.5 billion unsecured revolving credit facility, expiring in June 2027.
 This credit facility uses the secured overnight funding rate (SOFR) as the primary basis for determining interest payments.
 We can increase the aggregate amount of this credit facility by up to \$750.0 million, subject to the consent of the banks in the credit facility.
-We did not borrow against this credit facility during the periods ended March 31, 2024, or September 30, 2023.
+We did not borrow against this credit facility during the periods ended March 31, 2024 June 30, 2024, or September 30, 2023.
 Borrowings under this credit facility bear interest based on short-term money market rates in effect during the period the borrowings are outstanding.
 The terms of this credit facility contain covenants under which we agree to maintain an EBITDA-to-interest ratio of at least 3.0 to 1.0.
 The EBITDA-to-interest ratio is defined in the credit facility as the ratio of consolidated EBITDA (as defined in the facility) for the preceding four quarters to consolidated interest expense for the same period.